Introduction to Philips hue API

 More to come

 There will be documentation covering more of our features soon.
-There already is an iOS SDK and the Android SDK will follow later this year to make linking hue to your apps a breeze.
+There already is an iOS SDK and an Android SDK to make linking hue to your apps a breeze.

 There will be additional tiers to the developer program added over time to give you access to the portal APIs, hue endorsement/promotion and more.